succinctlabs/network/contracts/DESIGN.md

 * [Slash](./#slash)
 * [Dispense](./#dispense)

-In the diagrams below, protocol tokens/vaults are shown in red, protocol logic contracts are shown in green, reward tokens are shown in blue, and off-chain systems are shown in yellow.
+In the diagrams below, tokens/vaults are shown in red, logic contracts are shown in green, and off-chain systems are shown in yellow.

 ### Stake